SahasT23/GanttChart/README.md

 # 📊 Gantt Chart Application

+## TODO

+* Need to add a migration script for the code.
+* Need to add .xlsx file storage and spreadsheet/weekly planner capability.
+* Need to add a method for automated email messages as well as user friendly method to add their email, as well as a way for a user to set the time and days that you want a reminder email, along with a method that let's you select time blocks etc.

 A beautiful and powerful project management tool with a Gantt chart interface.
 Built with Python and SQLite - perfect for managing projects, tasks, and deadlines!

 ![Project Management](https://img.shields.io/badge/Type-Project%20Management-blue)